 Depression Counselling Wolverhampton

 Depression is a complex problem and is generally more responsive to Counselling than it is to Hypnotherapy.
-This page is all counseling and psychological therapies for Depression.
+This page is all about counselling and psychological therapies for Depression.

 Common Symptoms of Depression

 If you experience some of these symptoms for most of the day, every day for more than a couple of weeks then you should seek help from your GP.

 - A continuous low mood or sadness

 World Health Organisation

 How do I know if I have Depression?